Pioneer Column: Occupation

 Three towns were founded; the first in early August at the head of a gentle route that led up from the low altitude area known as the Lowveld (named Providential Pass), called Fort Victoria (renamed Masvingo in 1982); the second at Fort Charter on a plateau halfway to the terminus of the column at the originally named Fort Salisbury.

 The Pioneer Corps was officially disbanded on 1 October 1890 and each member was granted land on which to farm.

 Consequences

-The effects of the Pioneer Column were immense.
-Mashonaland and Matabeleland ceased to be the poorly developed backwaters they had slipped into since the decline of the Mwenemutapa state began about 400 years earlier with the arrival of the Portuguese.
-The Shona and Matabele were forcibly compelled to join the modern world of the West.
-This was accomplished through a hut tax aimed at forcing African men to leave their herds and their barter economy to join the cash economy of the West via wage labour.
-A new elite snatched control from the Iron Age monarchy which had formerly held sway and retained power through demonstration of overwhelming technological superiority along with a towering confidence in its achievements.
-A new moral order was also imposed that has dramatically altered the culture and beliefs of the indigenous people and stopped their population decline.
+The occupation of Mashonaland by the Pioneer Column lead to the start of Company rule in Rhodesia.
+The BSAC would expand its rule across the Zambezi in 1891, and over Matabeleland through the First Matabele War in 1893-1894.

 Campaign medal

 In 1927, the government of Southern Rhodesia issued a new British South Africa Company Medal to commemorate the earlier 1890 Pioneer Column.
 This medal was identical to the prior British South Africa Company Medals issued for the First Matabele War and Second Matabele War, except that it was struck without any campaign details on the reverse.